-LangTech International Pty Ltd has entered into a working capital and term loan facility with Greensill Capital UK Limited (Greensill) as described in Note 17.
-The Facility was drawn down as to \$7.6m as at the date of this report.
+LangTech International Pty Ltd has entered into a working capital and term loan facility with Greensill Capital UK Limited (Greensill) as disclosed in Note 17.
+The Facility was drawn down as to \$6.4m as at the date of this report.
 The facility is secured by all of the Group's current and future assets via a security interest over personal property and via fixed and floating charge over all other property (including trade receivables, cash and cash equivalents).
-The facility contains detailed conditions precedent to draw down.
-The facility is financial covenant lite in that once the funds have been drawn under the facility, there is no periodic (eg quarterly) financial covenant testing.
-Covenants imposed by Greensill restrict asset disposals (other than with Greensill's consent, or in the ordinary course of business, or in other limited circumstances), acquisitions (other than with Greensill's consent or in other limited circumstances) and dividend payments (other than with Greensill's consent or in other limited circumstances).